Rmalavally/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Precision Issue in AMD RADEON™ PRO VII and AMD RADEON™ VII
 ==============================================================

-In AMD RADEON™ Pro VII AND AMD RADEON™ VII, a precision issue can occur wen using the Tensorflow XLA path.
+In AMD RADEON™ Pro VII AND AMD RADEON™ VII, a precision issue can occur when using the Tensorflow XLA path.

 This issue is currently under investigation.